RyanBalshaw/sjmelck_pages/content/about/justin-smith.md

   render: always
 ---

-Welcome to the landing page of Johann Bouwer.
+Welcome to the landing page of Justin Smith.

-### :ramen: Who is Johann Bouwer?
+### :dragon: Who is Justin Smith?

-Content loading...
+I am a post-graduate mechanical engineering student at the University of Pretoria with a passion for condition monitoring and machine learning.

-### :heart: Fun question
+### :green_heart: Fun question

-What do you get if you take the square root of 1764?
+How can you use the ASCII values of the characters in the word "math" to get to the question posed by Ryan Balshaw?

 {{< reveal "Click here to reveal" >}}